whb224117/libdasm/README.md

 correctly for convenience.
 It returns zero if the operation is not successful.

 That's it!
-Check out sample disassembler programs "simple.c" and "das.c" for examples.
+Check out sample disassembler programs for examples.

 3.3 Other libdasm functions